business loans background image

 How long will I wait for a business loan?

-Traditional business lending is not designed for speed.
-It can easily take:
+Traditional business lending is not usually designed for speed.
+It can take:

 • Several weeks for the lender to process your application

-• More time to go back and forth on missing documents or questions
+• Additional time to resolve missing documents or follow-up questions

 • A further delay between approval and payout